Soldiers and Sailors Memorial Auditorium

-The Soldiers and Sailors Memorial Auditorium is a historic performance hall in Chattanooga, Tennessee.
+The Soldiers and Sailors Memorial Auditorium is a historic performance hall in Chattanooga, Tennessee, United States.
 Built between 1922 and 1924 by John Parks (John Parks Company, General Contractors) at a cost of $700,000 and designed by noted architect R. H. Hunt, who also designed Chattanooga's lavish Tivoli Theatre, the theater honors area veterans of World War I.

 The building, located at 399 McCallie Avenue is about halfway between downtown and the UT Chattanooga campus.
 It occupies half of the city block bounded by McCallie Avenue, Lindsay Street, Oak Street and Georgia Avenue.

-The building contains two theaters; the lower one seats 3,866 and the upper one seats 1,012.
+The building contains two theaters; the lower one (Memorial Auditorium) seats 3,866 and the upper one (The Walker Theatre) seats 851.

 There is also a small trade show convention hall in the basement that measures 9600 sqft.

 By the early 1960s, Memorial Auditorium had fallen into disrepair.
 The building was closed in 1965, and reopened after renovations the following year.
 It closed again in 1988 for further restoration and modernization.
-The repairs cost over $7 million, and Memorial Auditorium reopened in 1991.
+The repairs cost over $7 million and Memorial Auditorium reopened in 1991.